na-na-hi/renget/archive/CharacterProvider-GuideToBotmaking.md

 *(\*Just Enough Definitions)*

 ## Character Creation Guide (+JED Template)
-**JED** template is a combination of `Plain Text`, `Alichat/Interview`, `XML`, `Markdown`, and `Character Sheet` with some optional additions, like `Premise <details>` and `Scenario Memo`.
+**JED Template**: This template is a versatile blend of `Plain Text`, `Alichat/Interview`, `XML`, `Markdown`, and `Character Sheet`, complemented by optional elements like `Premise <details>` and `Scenario Memo`.

-The main idea was to create an easy-to-use template for people who are already familiar with botmaking and just need a simple system for character creation.
+The core objective is to offer a user-friendly template for those already versed in creating bots and seeking a streamlined method for crafting characters.

-**The rule of thumb:**
+**The Rule of Thumb:**
-1. Use no prose.
-Imagine you're filling in a character sheet.
+1. Avoid prose.
+Approach this as if you're completing a character sheet.
-2. Include only necessary information.
+2. Incorporate only the essential details.
-3. Delete the blocks you don't need.
+3. Remove any sections of the template that are not applicable.
-4. Examples are better then explanations.
+4. Providing examples is more effective than lengthy explanations.

 **Template Structure:**
-1. Character and scenario definitions.
-Descriptions, behavioral/speech examples.
+1. Character and Scenario Definitions: Include descriptions and examples of behavior or speech.
-2. Memo / Character's Note.
-Remind the AI what it tends to forget.
+2. Memo / Character's Note: Remind the AI of details it may overlook.
-3. Premise <details>.
-Provide exposition to the AI and hide it from the User.
-Works great with GPT.
-Claude can mess this up.
+3. Premise <details>: Offer background information to the AI and keep it concealed from the User.
+Works great with GPT but Claude can mess this up.

 #### [⬇️ DOWNLOAD JED TEMPLATE .MD](https://files.catbox.moe/fme910.md)
 (This is a [Markdown](https://www.markdownguide.org/cheat-sheet) file.
-You will need to [Download Visual Studio Code](https://code.visualstudio.com/download) to work with it.
-You can see and copy-paste the Raw Template further in this page.)
+You need a code editor app to open it, like [Visual Studio Code](https://code.visualstudio.com/download).
+The Raw Template is posted in another section.)
 #### [⬇️ DOWNLOAD JED_TEMPLATE.PNG](https://files.catbox.moe/0u00fk.png)
 (If you want to write directly in tavern, here is a Tavern.PNG)